ResearchComputing/Documentation/The-Load-Balancer-Tool.md

 done
 ```

-Next run the this bash script by first changing the script to be executable by typing: `chmod +x create_hello.sh` and then typing `./create_hello.sh` at the terminal prompt.
+Next run the bash script by first changing permissions of the script to be executable by typing: `chmod +x create_hello.sh` and then typing `./create_hello.sh` at the terminal prompt.
 It will create a file called `lb_cmd_file` that contains 4 calls to our `hello_World.py` script:

 ```bash
 python hello_World.py 1;